 Following the model of the best designed CLI I know, there’s a single command, with subcommands.

-$ wf --help Wavefront CLI Usage: wf command [options] wf --version wf --help Commands: alert view and manage alerts apitoken view and manage API tokens cloudintegration view and manage cloud integrations config create and manage local configuration dashboard view and manage dashboards derivedmetric view and manage derived metrics event open, close, view, and manage events integration view and manage Wavefront integrations link view and manage external links message read and mark user messages metric get metric details notificant view and manage Wavefront alert targets proxy view and manage proxies query run Wavefront queries savedsearch view and manage saved searches settings view and manage system preferences source view and manage source tags and descriptions user view and manage Wavefront users usergroup view and manage Wavefront user groups webhook view and manage webhooks window view and manage maintenance windows write send data to Wavefront Use 'wf <command> --help' for further information.
+$ wf --help Wavefront CLI Usage: wf command [options] wf --version wf --help Commands: alert view and manage alerts apitoken view and your own API tokens cloudintegration view and manage cloud integrations config create and manage local configuration dashboard view and manage dashboards derivedmetric view and manage derived metrics event open, close, view, and manage events integration view and manage Wavefront integrations link view and manage external links message read and mark user messages metric get metric details notificant view and manage Wavefront alert targets proxy view and manage proxies query run Wavefront queries savedsearch view and manage saved searches serviceaccount view and manage service accounts settings view and manage system preferences source view and manage source tags and descriptions user view and manage Wavefront users usergroup view and manage Wavefront user groups webhook view and manage webhooks window view and manage maintenance windows write send data to Wavefront Use 'wf <command> --help' for further information.

 The majority of those commands talk to Wavefront’s API.
 To do that,